 Cooking equipment must be sited to the rear of side of stalls on stable ground, with barriers to protect the public from burns and flame.
 BBQ's , if permitted, must be sited away from any flammable material.

 Please note - the use of charcoal is restricted on some sites in Lambeth and the possibility of using it should be discussed directly with the relevant market\event organiser.

 5. Food hygiene training

 Food handlers must receive appropriate supervision, and be instructed and/or trained in food hygiene, to enable them to handle food safely.
-Those responsible for developing and maintaining the business’s food safety procedures, based on HACCP principles, must have received adequate training and should include:
+The training must be appropriate for the type of food activities undertaken.
+For traders preparing open foods this training will be a minimum of level 2 food safety or equivalent rather than a retail food qualification.
+Those responsible for developing and maintaining the business' food safety procedures, based on HACCP principles.

 6. Lambeth markets and events

-Contact the relevant market operator directly to discuss pitch availability and suitability, or contact Lambeth Council:
+Contact the relevant market operator directly to discuss pitch availability and suitability.:

 Markets office: 020 7926 6108

 We have exciting events and markets across the borough, including.